Kerem-Haeger/dog_booking_system/README.md

 - Accessibility and responsiveness
 - Role-specific user flows

+The visual design of the Dog Booking System prioritizes usability and clarity.
+The layout follows a clean, modern aesthetic that supports intuitive navigation for all user roles — clients, employees, and managers.

+### Layout and Interface

+The interface uses clearly defined sections, such as dashboards and quick-access panels, to highlight important tasks like appointment approvals and user management.
+Icons and color-coded cards improve at-a-glance recognition and reduce cognitive load.

+### Color Scheme

+The system adopts a bold but functional color palette, using soft backgrounds with distinct color highlights for different actions (e.g., blue for appointments, green for confirmations, orange for actions).
+This ensures consistency while guiding user attention effectively.

+### Typography

+A clean, sans-serif font is used across the application to ensure readability on both desktop and mobile devices.
+Font sizes and weights are varied to emphasize key information such as headings and action buttons.

 ### Visual Design

 - **Color Palette**: Blues and grays to promote professionalism and calm
 - **Typography**: System font stack for speed and consistency
 - **Buttons**: Semantic coloring for UX clarity
 - **Imagery**: Minimal, icon-driven design via Font Awesome

+### Responsiveness

+The UI adapts to various screen sizes to ensure accessibility on desktops, tablets, and mobile devices.
+Core features remain accessible regardless of screen width.
+See [TESTING.md](TESTING.md) for responsiveness tests.

+### Icons and Visuals

+Icons from [Font Awesome](https://fontawesome.com/) are used throughout the platform to support key actions and improve visual recognition.
+These icons help distinguish between sections such as appointments, pet profiles, and user registration.

 ### Wireframes